 You might be wondering why the major telcos such as Globe and Smart have so many prefix numbers allotted to them.
-I think the main reason, is because they have more than 100 million subscribers combined.
+I think the main reason, is that they have more than 100 million subscribers combined.
 Globe has 70 million subscribers while Smart has 60 million.
 Unlike Exetel or Next Mobile which probably have thousands only.

 You can take note of the list of prefix numbers based on the post.
 Chances are if you see that the person calling or texting you has 4 digit prefix next to its mobile phone number that is similar to the list above.
 There is a high chance that it belongs to that particular network.